Traveling with a Toddler: Is It Harder than Traveling Solo? (My Experience)

 There are extra costs involving food mostly – but at this age, they don’t really consume much.
 Even as they grow older, they still rarely need a full portion bought at restaurants and the increase in costs when cooking at home is minimal.

-At the moment of updating this article, our son is 11 and only recently we started ordering an entire portion for him (which he usually is unable to finish).
+At the moment of updating this article, our son is almost 13 now, and only recently we started ordering an entire portion for him (which he usually is unable to finish).

 But until he was 8 or so, we still ordered two portions and it was enough for the three of us (sometimes, there were also leftovers).
 Thank you, restaurants, for creating insanely huge portions!